backdrop-contrib/getlocations/modules/getlocations_fields/README.txt

 Configure extra settings for sort criterion Getlocations Fields: Distance Make sure it is pointing to the right Location to use.

+Name: Getlocations terms
+Description: Provides views for getlocations_fields enabled terms

+Name: Getlocations by city
+Description: Find locations by city in argument
+Path: /getlocations_by_city/nnn
+where nnn is the name or part of a city

+Name: Getlocations by postcode
+Description: Find locations by postcode in argument
+Path: /getlocations_by_postcode/nnn
+where nnn is the name or part of a postcode

+Name: Getlocations by province
+Description: Find locations by province in argument
+Path: /getlocations_by_province/nnn
+where nnn is the name or part of a province

+Name: Getlocations by country
+Description: Find locations by country in argument
+Path: /getlocations_by_country/nn
+where nn is the country code

+All of the views may need to be limited to one or more content-types, depending on your use case.